JasperMunene/Source-control-system/README.md

 ## Overview

 The **Distributed Source Control System (SCS)** is a lightweight version control tool inspired by Git.
 It demonstrates core version control concepts, such as initializing repositories, staging files, creating commits, branching, merging, and more.
-This project was developed as part of the **Pesapal Junior Programmer Challenge 2024**, showcasing my problem-solving skills, technical understanding, and ability to design scalable, modular software.

 ---

 ## Problem Statement